 California Quail Photo: Rick Derevan

 Audubon California is the voice for birds and the people who care about them in the State Legislature and with the Governor’s Office.
 For decades, Audubon has been improving conditions for migratory birds on the Pacific Flyway, expanding access to nature by creating new parks and programs, and protecting essential places such as wetlands in the Klamath Basin, Central Valley, and the Salton Sea.

 Audubon proudly seeks science-based, durable policy solutions that are developed in collaboration with a broad range of stakeholders that include other conservation organizations, landowners, farmers, ranchers, and community-based organizations.
 We work with members of both parties to promote the protection of birds, the conservation of our state’s biodiversity, and the right of all communities to live in a greener world.

-We support creating a policy in the State of California that every human has the right to safe and affordable access to nature and its benefits.
+We support creating a policy in the State of California that ensures every person has equitable opportunities for safe and affordable access to nature.
 The bill would require all relevant state agencies to incorporate this policy into program implementation to vastly expand potential outdoor access opportunities for people throughout the state.

 Access to nature and time spent in natural settings provide profound benefits for people, especially children.
 Children who spend time outdoors in natural environments have shown improved health and cognitive functions, strong motor coordination, reduced stress, and enhanced social skills.

 Unfortunately, research indicates that communities of color are three times more likely than white communities to live in nature-deprived areas and that 70 percent of low-income communities live in nature-deprived areas.
 In addition, Black, Latino.
 Asian and Indigenous People often encounter hostility or threats when trying to enjoy time outdoors.

 Audubon supports establishing the California Conservation Ranching Incentive Program to assist ranchers to implement practices that will maintain and improve the health and resiliency of rangelands throughout the state.